Tihitnaabraham/Product-Documentation/README.md

 ## Dashboard Overview

-- **Upcyclers:** Manage requests, create new requests, Upload there finished products and communicate with traders.
+- **Upcyclers:** Manage requests, create new requests, upload their finished products, and communicate with traders.
 - **Traders:** Manage listings, review requests, and communicate with upcyclers.

 ## Upcycler Guide